VoidBotW/cross/index.md

 Cross is currenclty in early access

-Join the offical hellscape [discord](https://discord.gg/4eHTExkye4) to receive the latest updates.
+Join the offical cross [discord](https://discord.gg/4eHTExkye4) to receive the latest updates.

 ### Requires